Updated on September 17, 2024

 What is Families Anonymous?

-Families Anonymous (FA) is a 12-step program.
-It is designed specifically for the family and friends of those suffering from substance abuse and other addictive behavioral issues.1
+Families Anonymous (FA) is a 12-step program designed specifically for the family and friends of those suffering from substance abuse and other addictive behavioral issues.1

 These issues include: